The Problem with Plastics

 |PSM (Plastarch material)

-A high heat resistant bioplastic made from plant starch and polypropylene, with natural modifiying agents for a range of applications.
+A high heat resistant bioplastic made from plant starch and polypropylene, with natural modifying agents added, for a range of applications.